Enzolita/gamers-united/README.md

 - **Landing Page:** The landing page introduces visitors to **Gamers United**, showcasing the platform and highlighting the engaging content and features available.<br>
 - **About Us:** The About Us page offers insight into **Gamers United**, including our mission, values, and the advantages of being part of our active gaming community.<br>
 - **Sign Up:** New users can quickly create an account on the Join Us page by providing the necessary information to join **Gamers United**.<br>
-- **Log In:** Existing users can access their accounts and explore the full range of features by logging in through this page.<br>
+- **Log In:** Existing users can access their accounts and explore the full range of features by logging in through Log In page.<br>

 #### After Logging In: